VinAIResearch/PhoDisfluency/README.md

         year      = {2022}
 	}

-By downloading the PhoATIS_Disfluency dataset, USER agrees:
+By downloading the PhoDisfluency dataset, USER agrees:

 - to use PhoDisfluency for research or educational purposes only.
 - to **not** distribute PhoDisfluency or part of PhoDisfluency in any original or modified form.